-The U’wa are an indigenous group comprising around 6,000 people.
+U’wa are an indigenous people comprising approximately 6,000 people.
 They are distributed among 22 communities and live in the departments of Northern and Southern Santander, Boyaca, Casanare, and Arauca, extending up until the Colombian border with Venezuela.
-Descendants of the U’wa, known as the Pedraza can also be found living in Venezuela and these are thought to number some 100 people (Actualidad Etnica, 2007).
+Descendants of U’wa, known as the Pedraza, can also be found living in Venezuela and these are thought to number some 100 people.
 Historically the U’wa ancestral territory covered an area of some 1.4 million hectares of land.
-Today however, this territory has been vastly reduced amounting to 200,000 hectares or 14% of what they previously possessed (Actualidad Etnica, Special report, 2007).
+Today however, this territory has been vastly reduced, amounting to only a fraction of what they previously possessed.

-The U’wa have a deeply spiritual and holistic world view in which their existence as a people is integral and deeply tied to the forces of nature and the earth.
-The U’wa believe in Sira, the father creator of the world who is the ultimate guardian of ‘mother earth’.
-According to the U’wa worldview, mother earth was a treasure given by Sira to the U’wa and all of humankind, to be cultivated for their sustenance and survival.
+U’wa have a deeply spiritual and holistic world view in which their existence as a people is integral and deeply tied to the forces of nature and the earth.
+U’wa believe in ‘Sira’, the father creator of the world who is the ultimate guardian of ‘mother earth’.
+According to the U’wa worldview, mother earth was a treasure given by Sira to U’wa and all of humankind, to be cultivated for their sustenance and survival.
 It is believed that Sira will be made angry by any human acts which violate the integrity of mother earth, including those which seek to exploit her to reap economic rewards.
-It is believed that Sira will punish such acts and that punishment will manifest itself through natural phenomenon such as earthquakes, hurricanes, floods and darkness (Actualidad Etnica, 2007).
+It is believed that Sira will punish such acts and that punishment will manifest itself through natural phenomenon such as earthquakes, hurricanes, floods and darkness.

-The U’wa peoples are perhaps one of Colombia’s most well-known indigenous groups, who became internationally visible in the late 1990s for their successful political mobilization against the exploitation of fossil fuels in their ancestral territories by the American multinational oil giant, Occidental Petroleum.
-Through their campaign known as "Oxy No, U’wa Si", in which they collectively threatened to commit mass suicide if Occidental did not withdraw from their lands, the U’wa were able to win the support of important sectors of national and international public opinion.
+The U’wa peoples are perhaps one of Colombia’s most well-known indigenous peoples, who became internationally visible in the late 1990s for their successful political mobilization against the exploitation of fossil fuels in their ancestral territories by the American multinational oil giant, Occidental Petroleum.
+Through their campaign known as ‘Oxy No, U’wa Si’, in which they collectively threatened to commit mass suicide if Occidental did not withdraw from their lands, U’wa were able to win the support of important sectors of national and international public opinion.

-Historically the U’wa have been a highly politicized and united community who have always put up a strong resistence against external forces threatening their culture and existence as a people.
+Historically U’wa have been a highly politicized and united community which has always put up a strong resistance against external forces threatening their culture and existence as a people.

-Between 1635 and 1650 the U’wa developed a resistance movement in the region of Servita, which is now the department of Santander.
-In the end the U’wa were forced to abandon their territories and flee to the mountains of the Serrania de los Ynfieles' protesting that they would never be conquered.
-For the next 200 years the U’wa took refuge in the mountains, which protected them from Spanish domination and extermination due to the difficult and rugged terrain (ibid).
+Between 1635 and 1650 U’wa developed a resistance movement in the region of Servita, which is now the department of Santander.
+In the end, U’wa were forced to abandon their territories and flee to the mountains of the ‘Serranía de los Infieles‘ protesting that they would never be conquered.
+For the next 200 years, U’wa took refuge in the mountains which protected them from Spanish domination and extermination due to the difficult and rugged terrain.